molabokchi/deepdriver_ce/standalone/README.md

 ```

-Check your API key used in python.
+Run apikey-script to get keys text('apikey') and remember your API key used in python.
-run api-get script & remember this keys('apikey')

 ```
 $ ./2.get.user.apikey.sh